lleewwiiss/fast-trading-api/README.md

 ### Multi-threaded Design

-- **Main Thread Protection**: The architecture isolates complex operations from the main thread, ensuring UI remains responsive.
+- **Main Thread Protection**: The architecture isolates complex operations from the main thread, ensuring the UI you are building remains responsive.
 - **Web Worker Powered**: Each exchange instance launches a dedicated web worker, moving CPU-intensive tasks off the main thread.
 - **Parallel Processing**: Data transformations, calculations, and network operations run in separate threads.